What will happen to my shipment if the box says "Cord blood," "Corneas" or the name of an organ?

 What do I do if I have an urgent shipment of any other commodity which I want to be shipped as Critical PPS?

 If you are tendering Vaccines, Medical Equipment, Medicines and Pharmaceuticals, Human Blood or any non-medical items, you have an option between standard PPS or Critical PPS at the time of booking/tender.
-Once confirmed as Critical PPS, the appropriate commodity code will be selected (SCPXXXX) and the name of the individual who elected Critical PPS will be added to the I-field of the AWB.
-In addition, you (or the customer representative) will be asked to write "Critical PPS" in the Nature and Quantity of Goods section of the AWB.
+Once confirmed as Critical PPS, the VIC handling code, the appropriate commodity code will be selected, and the name of the individual who elected Critical PPS will be added to the remarks of the AWB.
+In addition, you (or the customer representative) will be asked to write “Critical PPS” in the Nature and Quantity of Goods section of the AWB.

-If you choose standard PPS for these types of shipments, please do not use the SCPXXXX commodity code.
+If you choose standard PPS for these types of shipments, please do not use the VIC handling code.

 When will these procedural changes go into effect?